Liamsvob/Quantitative-Asset-and-Risk-Management/README.md

 # Quantitative-Asset-and-Risk-Management

 ## Introduction
-Group assignments for the Quantitative Asset and Risk Management class of spring 2021 with Professor Florian at HEC Lausanne Ielpo.
+Group assignments for the Quantitative Asset and Risk Management class of Spring 2021 with Professor Florian at HEC Lausanne Ielpo.